-The Plan is self-insured.
+The Plan is predominantly self-insured, although certain benefits under the Plan are fully-insured.
 Benefits are paid from the general funds of the Employer or from a VEBA that was established to hold plan assets.
 The Plan is funded through employer and retiree contributions.